hieuvp/learning-python/advanced-tutorials/list-comprehensions/README.md

 print()

-# When using a "List Comprehension", we could simplify this process
+# When using a "list comprehension", we could simplify this process
 lengths = [len(word) for word in words if word != "the"] print("words   = %s" % words)
 print("lengths = %s" % lengths)